Pain during or after sex (dyspareunia) can be caused by many things such as illness, infection, a physical problem or a psychological problem.

-Some causes of painful sex for men are:
+Some causes of painful sex in men include:

 - infections like thrush, which can cause soreness and itching, and some STIs, such as herpes

-- if the foreskin is tight, penetration can be painful, as the foreskin is pushed back
+- a tight foreskin, which can make penetration painful, as the foreskin is pushed back

 - small tears in the foreskin that can't be seen but cause soreness and a sharp, stinging pain around the tear

 - testicle pain and swelling can sometimes be caused by getting sexually aroused but not ejaculating (coming); it can also be a sign of an infection, such as chlamydia